 Writers of negative reviews aren't the only ones who can make new media work for them - you actually can influence a negative situation.
 For example, Yelp allows you to respond directly to clients or others who have had a bad experience.
 When you respond, you might be talking as much to potential clients who will read the bad review as to the client who originally posted the negative review.
 My suggestion is to take the dialogue offline, if possible.

-In the event that you find this process too cumbersome, there are some fee-based services that make posting reviews online easier.
-One that comes to mind is Ratepoint.com.
+In the event that you find this process too cumbersome, there are some fee-based services that make getting for online reviews for accountants easier.

 Eleanor Roosevelt once said, "We all live in a televised fishbowl."
 While Mrs. Roosevelt had no idea how the Internet and technology would impact our lives, her sentiment still rings true today.
 Reputation is everything to a thriving firm - and once your reputation is sacrificed, the fish in the bowl will indeed swim upstream.
 If you receive an online negative review or similar kind of comment, take a deep breath and figure out how to turn a negative into a positive.
 In the long term, you'll save your reputation.